aceakash/lodash-koans/README.md

 const actual = _.take(input, 2);
 ```

-Run `npm start` again, and this test should have passed.
+Run `npm run next` again, and this test should have passed.